kryptokrona/kryptokrona-docs/FAQ.md

     A: This is a transfer which hasn't been confirmed by the network yet.
 It will move into your main balance shortly.

 * **Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
-How can I fix it?
+How can I fix it?**

-    A: This is caused by a buggy crypto folder.
+    A: This is caused by some broken windows crypto keys.
 Navigate to C:/Users/*Your Windows Username*/AppData/Roaming/Microsoft/Crypto/RSA/.
 There should be a folder in there, with a long name, like `S-1-5-21-1416222650-108526586-4052533318-1000`.
 Enter this folder, and delete the files in there.
 Then reboot.

 ## Other